 - 8N.
-The process for making long-term redevelopment decisions in post disaster periods shall be consistent with the following general guidelines and principles for the relocation, removal or modification of damaged structures. - a) The City adopts the following definitions for making decisions pertaining to redevelopment in the CHHA.
-Based upon the following definitions, all rebuilding activities shall be subject to Coastal Construction Code Standards and CHHA limitations: - "Repair" means the restoration of a portion of the structure, including the foundation of the structure, to its original design configuration or an equivalent structural standard.
+The process for making long-term redevelopment decisions in post disaster periods shall be consistent with the following general guidelines and principles for the relocation, removal or modification of damaged structures. - a) The City adopts the following definitions for making decisions pertaining to redevelopment in the coastal high hazard area (CHHA), on repetitive loss properties and properties the City deem are most vulnerable to the impacts of projected sea level rise.
+Based upon the following definitions, all rebuilding activities shall be subject to Coastal Construction Code Standards and CHHA limitations: - 1.
+"Repair" means the restoration of a portion of the structure, including the foundation of the structure, to its original design configuration or an equivalent structural standard.
 Repair of a structure assumes that a significant portion of the structure, including its foundations, remains intact.
 If the supported structure or its foundation has collapsed to the point that either the supported structure or the foundation requires substantial rebuilding, then such activity shall not constitute repair.
-If a structure, as a result of damage to either the supported structure or the foundation, is no longer habitable, such structure shall be presumed to require substantial rebuilding.
+If a structure, as a result of damage to either the supported structure or the foundation, is no longer habitable, such structure shall be presumed to require substantial rebuilding. - 2.
+"Rebuilding" means any construction activity including alteration of an existing foundation, which would result in increased structural stability such that the survivability of the structure during a coastal storm is increased.
+Rebuilding shall also include any construction activity which, as noted above, involves the substantial rebuilding of either the supported structure or the foundation of the structure. - b) Rebuilding (as defined above) activities will be in accordance with DEP's requirements for development seaward of the coastal construction control line, and all structural requirements of the building code.
+Further, prior to approving such redevelopment activities, the City shall require the applicant to provide documentation that the structure being built is as landward as possible from the FEMA V-Zone and coastal construction control line. - 80.
+The City shall maintain a contingency fund equal to 25 percent of the value of public facilities in the CHHA in order to cover the local government's match for disaster assistance grants.

-- 2. "Rebuilding" means any construction activity including alteration of an existing foundation, which would result in increased structural stability such that the survivability of the structure during a coastal storm is increased.
-Rebuilding shall also include any construction activity which, as noted above, involves the substantial rebuilding of either the supported structure or the foundation of the structure. - b) Rebuilding (as defined above) activities will be in accordance with DEP's requirements for development seaward of the Coastal Construction Control Line, and all structural requirements of the South Florida Building Code.
-Further, prior to approving such redevelopment activities, the City shall require the applicant to provide documentation that the structure being built is as landward as possible from the FEMA V-Zone and Coastal Construction - 80.
-The City shall maintain a contingency fund equal to 25 percent of the value of public facilities in the CHHA in order to cover the local government's match for disaster assistance grants. - 8P.
-The City shall identify land and structures in the CHHA, inventory their assessed value, judge the utility of the land for public use and make recommendations for acquisition when post-disaster opportunities arise.
+- 8P.
+The City shall identify land and structures in the CHHA, repetitive loss properties and properties the City deems to be most at risk from the impact of projected sea level rise, inventory their assessed value, judge the utility of the land for public use and make recommendations for acquisition when post-disaster opportunities arise.
 Because of the extremely high land and existing structure costs in the City, should the acquisition opportunities arise, the City will explore funding options such as grants and/or loans. - 8Q.
 When undertaking post-disaster redevelopment activities, development permits may be waived for short term recovery measures such as: emergency repairs to streets, water, electricity or other utilities to restore service; removal of debris; and public assistance matters including temporary shelter or housing. - 8R.
 Repair and Clean Up.
 In planning post-disaster redevelopment activities, factors to be considered in order to protect the public health and safety shall include: - a.
 Repairs to potable water, wastewater and power facilities. - b.
 Removal of debris. - c.
 Stabilization or removal of structures in a perilous condition. - d.
 Minimal repairs to make structures habitable.